laundmo/bonelab-mod-repo/README.md

 ## Running this

-This proejct uses `poetry` to run, get it here: https://python-poetry.org/
+This project uses `poetry` to run, get it here: https://python-poetry.org/

+To run, you need to copy `.env-example`, rename it to `.env` and add your mod.io oauth2 credentials: https://docs.mod.io/#authentication

 - importer/json generator code: `poetry run start`.
 - serve the content locally for testing: `poetry run python -m http.server -d ./static`